jmscott/work/README.md

-#  Trivial scripts used by customers of jmscott
+#  Code Used by Customers of John Scott

 ##  Packages